Azure/terraform-provider-azapi/docs/resources/azapi_resource.md

 }
 ```

+* `locks` - (Optional) A list of ARM resource IDs which are used to avoid create/modify azapi resources at the same time.

 * `ignore_casing` - (Optional) Whether ignore incorrect casing returned in `body` to suppress plan-diff.
 Defaults to `false`.

 * `ignore_missing_property` - (Optional) Whether ignore not returned properties like credentials in `body` to suppress plan-diff.
 Defaults to `false`.